Update - 9/30/2021

-The extension applies to survivors living in Wayne and Washtenaw counties.
+The extension applies to survivors living in Wayne, Washtenaw, Macomb, and Oakland counties.

 Update - 9/7/2021

 Wayne County Executive Warren C. Evans announced today a new $5.5 million flood assistance program to assist homeowners recovering from this summer's historic rainfall that resulted in flood and sewer damages to thousands of households.
 Eligible residents can receive grants to help cover the cost of replacing goods, labor, and insurance deductibles related to flood damage, but not covered by FEMA or property insurance.

 Wayne County was allocated $5,593,057 by the State of Michigan to fund this program.
 Grants will be distributed to impacted residents to cover damages and costs.
 To be eligible, the applicant's property must be located in Wayne County (outside of Detroit) and the property must be their residence, the damage must have occurred because of the June 25-26 weather events, and applicants must have applied for FEMA assistance.
 Detroit residents can apply for assistance through a parallel program operated by the City of Detroit.
 Applicants will need to submit an itemized quote and/or receipt from their contractor(s).

 To apply for relief, residents can go to the Wayne County Economic Development website and provide the following application materials:

 - Proof of residence

 - Itemized quote and/or receipt for contractor work (if applicable)